msowers72/Interactive-Weather-Dashboard/README.md

 ## Acceptance Criteria
 ```
-GIVEN a weather dashboard with form inputs
-WHEN I search for a city
-THEN I am presented with current and future conditions for that city and that city is added to the search history
-WHEN I view current weather conditions for that city
+Scenario: I need to check the current weather forcast in my city location
+Given: Navigate to the weather application main page
+When: The user locates the city search input box
+And: Enter the name of the city you want to know the weather in
+Then: The application loads the current weather forcast in the requested city
-THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+Given: I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index

-WHEN I view the UV index
-THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
-WHEN I view future weather conditions for that city
+Scenario: I need to check the 5-day weather forcast in my current city location
+Given: Navigate to the weather application main page
+When: The user locates the city search input box
+And: Enter the name of the city you want to know the weather in
+Then: The application loads the 5-day weather in the requested city
-THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+Given: I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index

-WHEN I click on a city in the search history
+Scenario: I click on the city search history
-THEN I am again presented with current and future conditions for that city
+Results: I am agin presented with curren and future conditions for that city
 ```
 ![06-server-side-apis-homework-demo](https://user-images.githubusercontent.com/80433477/123529116-606e4580-d6bb-11eb-98d0-97aaae8ae23f.png)